 Students assist victims of domestic violence who are seeking temporary or permanent restraining orders.
 Students also provide advice, represent clients in court, and provide legal assistance to residents of domestic violence shelters.

-Students participating in the Valparaiso Immigration Project represent immigrants with claims grounded in human rights and domestic and international law.
+Students in the Valparaiso University Law School Immigration Clinic represent immigrants with claims grounded in human rights and domestic and international law.
 They enhance their skills in trial practice, conduct legal research and writing, and interview and counsel clients, among other duties.
 Students also serve as lead counsel for asylum seekers, torture survivors, crime victims, persons who have been trafficked into the US or abused or exploited here, and persons who are facing deportation as a result of immigration infractions.

 Supervising Faculty Attorney: Geoffrey Heeren